-Dramatic changes are taking place to protect Private Health Information (PHI).
+Dramatic changes are taking place to secure Protected Health Information (PHI).
 The Health Insurance Portability and Accountability Act (HIPAA) Security Rule has been in effect since 2003.
 In 2009, Health and Human Services (HHS) added “business associate” to entities that must comply with the HIPAA Act of 1996.
 In 2009, the American Recovery and Reinvestment Act (ARRA) was signed into law.
 Part of this new law, the HITECH Act, included breach notification requirements for all covered entities under HIPAA.

 The audit has begun.
 Sword & Shield has services that can help with your compliance needs.